yeslogic/prince-docs/docs/styling.md

 The property [`font-variant-caps`](css-props.md#prop-font-variant-caps) enables the display of small capitals (OpenType feature: `smcp`).

+The property [`font-variant-ligatures`](css-props.md#prop-font-variant-ligatures) allows for fine-tuning of various ligature types.

 Care must be taken in which order the features are enabled!
 And please note that enabling one feature will disable all the default features.

 ### Generic font families